Robert F. Wagner Jr.: Mayor

 Like his father, Wagner was aligned with Tammany Hall for much of his career.
-However, when he sought a third term in 1961, Wagner broke with DeSapio and won the Democratic primary anyway, beginning the decline of machine politics in New York City.
+But when he sought a third term in 1961, Wagner broke with DeSapio and won the Democratic primary anyway, beginning the decline of machine politics in New York City.

-By the early 1960s, Wagner became concerned about the image of New York City in preparation for the 1964 World's Fair and began a controversial campaign to rid New York City of gay bars.
-The city revoked the bars' liquor licenses and used undercover police officers to entrap as many homosexual men as possible.
+By the early 1960s, Wagner became concerned about New York City's image in preparation for the 1964 World's Fair and began a controversial campaign to rid New York City of gay bars.
+The city revoked the bars' liquor licenses and used undercover police officers to entrap as many gay men as possible.

-In February 1962, Wagner quit the New York Athletic Club because it barred African Americans and Jews from becoming members.
+In February 1962, Wagner quit the New York Athletic Club because it barred African Americans and Jews from membership.

-The New York Preservation Archive Project described Wagner's contribution to preservation as "complex".
-While he saved Carnegie Hall from demolition in 1960, he was also mayor at the time of the controversial demolition of the original Penn Station, which began on October 28, 1963.
-In 1965, he signed the law that created the New York City Landmarks Preservation Commission.
+The New York Preservation Archive Project has called Wagner's contribution to preservation "complex".
+He saved Carnegie Hall from demolition in 1960, but was also mayor when the original Penn Station was demolished, beginning on October 28, 1963.
+In 1965, Wagner signed the law that created the New York City Landmarks Preservation Commission.

-In 1965, Wagner decided not to run for a fourth term as mayor.
-Four years later, however, he ran for mayor again, but lost the Democratic primary.
-In 1973, he talked with the city's five Republican county chairmen about running for Mayor as a Republican, but these negotiations collapsed.
+In 1965, Wagner decided not to run for a fourth term.
+In 1969, he ran for mayor again, but lost the Democratic primary.
+In 1973, he talked with the city's five Republican county chairmen about running for mayor as a Republican, but the negotiations collapsed.

-A 1993 survey of historians, political scientists, and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Wagner as the seventeenth-best American big-city mayor to have served between the years 1820 and 1993.
+A 1993 survey of historians, political scientists, and urban experts by Melvin G. Holli of the University of Illinois at Chicago ranked Wagner the 17th-best American big-city mayor to have served between 1820 and 1993.

 Ambassador

 After deciding not to run for a fourth term in 1965, Wagner served as ambassador to Spain from June 1968 to March 1969.
-In that year, he decided to run for a fourth term but was soundly beaten by Mario Procaccino in the Democratic primary.
-He also made a brief run four years later, but withdrew before the primary took place.
-In 1978 he was appointed by Jimmy Carter to be his representative to the Vatican, where the College of Cardinals had recently elected John Paul II.
+In 1969, he ran for a fourth term but decisively lost the Democratic primary to Mario Procaccino.
+He also briefly ran in 1973, but withdrew before the primary.
+In 1978, President Jimmy Carter appointed Wagner as his representative to the Vatican, where the College of Cardinals had recently elected John Paul II.